Inflammation: Acute

-Acute inflammation is a short-term process, usually appearing within a few minutes or hours and begins to cease upon the removal of the injurious stimulus.
-It involves a coordinated and systemic mobilization response locally of various immune, endocrine and neurological mediators of acute inflammation.
+Acute inflammation is a short-term process, usually appearing within a few minutes or hours and beginning to cease upon the removal of the injurious stimulus.
+It involves a coordinated and systemic mobilization response of various immune, endocrine and neurological mediators of acute inflammation.
 In a normal healthy response, it becomes activated, clears the pathogen and begins a repair process and then ceases.

 Acute inflammation occurs immediately upon injury, lasting only a few days.
 Cytokines and chemokines promote the migration of neutrophils and macrophages to the site of inflammation.
 Pathogens, allergens, toxins, burns, and frostbite are some of the typical causes of acute inflammation.
 Toll-like receptors (TLRs) recognize microbial pathogens.
 Acute inflammation can be a defensive mechanism to protect tissues against injury.
 Inflammation lasting 2–6 weeks is designated subacute inflammation.

 Acute process

 A flowchart depicting the events of acute inflammation.

 Micrograph showing granulation tissue.
 H&E stain.

 The process of acute inflammation is initiated by resident immune cells already present in the involved tissue, mainly resident macrophages, dendritic cells, histiocytes, Kupffer cells and mast cells.
 These cells possess surface receptors known as pattern recognition receptors (PRRs), which recognize (i.e., bind) two subclasses of molecules: pathogen-associated molecular patterns (PAMPs) and damage-associated molecular patterns (DAMPs).
 PAMPs are compounds that are associated with various pathogens, but which are distinguishable from host molecules.
 DAMPs are compounds that are associated with host-related injury and cell damage.

 At the onset of an infection, burn, or other injuries, these cells undergo activation (one of the PRRs recognize a PAMP or DAMP) and release inflammatory mediators responsible for the clinical signs of inflammation.
 Vasodilation and its resulting increased blood flow causes the redness (rubor) and increased heat (calor).
 Increased permeability of the blood vessels results in an exudation (leakage) of plasma proteins and fluid into the tissue (edema), which manifests itself as swelling (tumor).
 Some of the released mediators such as bradykinin increase the sensitivity to pain (hyperalgesia, dolor).
 The mediator molecules also alter the blood vessels to permit the migration of leukocytes, mainly neutrophils and macrophages, to flow out of the blood vessels (extravasation) and into the tissue.
 The neutrophils migrate along a chemotactic gradient created by the local cells to reach the site of injury.
 The loss of function (functio laesa) is probably the result of a neurological reflex in response to pain.

 In addition to cell-derived mediators, several acellular biochemical cascade systems—consisting of preformed plasma proteins—act in parallel to initiate and propagate the inflammatory response.
 These include the complement system activated by bacteria and the coagulation and fibrinolysis systems activated by necrosis (e.g., burn, trauma).

 Acute inflammation may be regarded as the first line of defense against injury.
 Acute inflammatory response requires constant stimulation to be sustained.
 Inflammatory mediators are short-lived and are quickly degraded in the tissue.
 Hence, acute inflammation begins to cease once the stimulus has been removed.